mflx/academic-kickstart/content/post/202110-Books1-AgileLeadership.md

 ---
-title: Books and ressources: Agile and Leadership
+title: Books and ressources - Agile and Leadership
 summary: Recommended resources on Agile and Leadership.
 date: "2021-10-08T00:00:00Z"